jacklowe/govrate/api/README.md

 ## /govs/:id

-a particular Government/Country
+a particular gov/Country

 ## /govs/:id/reviews

-index of reviews for a given Government
+index of reviews for a given gov

 ## auth